The Polytope of Optimal Approximate Designs: Extending the Selection of Informative Experiments: Examples

-The design uniform on $\Y_D$ is a maximal $D$-optimal design for any $k$, and it is the unique $D$-optimal design for $k \leq 5$.
-Similarly, the design uniform on $\Y_A$ is a maximal $A$-optimal design for any $k$, and it is the unique $A$-optimal design for $k \leq 5$.
+Consequently, it is possible to apply rational arithmetic calculations to prove that for $k \leq 5$ the uniform optimal design on $\Y_D$ is the unique $D$-optimal design, and the uniform design on $\Y_A$ is the unique $A$-optimal design.

 For $k=6$ and the $D$-criterion, the dimension of $\Upsilon_*$ is $t=14$, and there are $\ell=150$ VODs.
-The VODs can be split into two classes of isomorphic designs.\footnote{For this model, we consider two designs to be "isomorphic", if they are the same up to a relabeling of the factors.
-If $\nu$ is a VOD, then any of the designs isomorphic to $\nu$ is also a VOD.
-This allows us to describe a large class of VODs by giving a single representative of the class.} The first class consists of the $30$ VODs that are isomorphic to\footnote{Our notion of isomorphism means that all the $30$ VODs in this class can be obtained by permuting the rows of the table representing the factors.
-Note that permuting the columns corresponds to the same VOD, since the designs are given by the \emph{sets} of columns.} \begin{small}
+To describe the set of all VODs, consider two designs to be isomorphic, if they are the same up to a relabeling of the factors.
+Then, the VODs can be split into two classes of isomorphic designs.
+The first class consists of the $30$ VODs that are isomorphic to \begin{small}

+\end{small} All $30$ VODs in this class can be obtained by permuting the (first $6$) rows of the table.
+Note that permuting the columns corresponds to the same VOD.
+One of these VODs has been computed by integer quadratic programming as an exact $D$-optimal design of size $7K$, $K \in \NN$; see Table 1 in \citet{AQuA2}.
+For $k=6$, these $30$ VODs are the absolutely minimal $D$-optimal designs.